-Mary Jane Kornacki, MS, interviews Kevin Rooney, MBChB, FRCA, FFICM, FRCP (Edin), Consultant in Intensive Care Medicine for Royal Alexandra Hospital, NHS Greater Glasgow & Clyde, Scotland, and Professor of Care Improvement at the University of the West of Scotland, during the 2017 IHI National Forum.
+Mary Jane Kornacki, MS, interviews Kevin Rooney, MBChB, FRCA, FFICM, FRCP (Edin), Consultant in Intensive Care Medicine for Royal Alexandra Hospital, NHS Greater Glasgow & Clyde, Scotland, and Professor of Care Improvement at the University of the West of Scotland, recorded live during the 2017 IHI National Forum.

 Mary Jane Kornacki: I’m at the IHI National Forum on Quality Improvement in Healthcare, and I’m sitting down with Kevin Rooney, an anesthesiologist [and] Professor of Care Improvement.
 His hospital in Scotland is the NHS Greater Glasgow and Clyde Trust.
 Kevin, you were telling me that you were very interested in exploring and enhancing joy at work and higher purpose for people you work with and people in the NHS.
 How did you come to the conclusion that was an important place to focus your energy?
 You are an anesthesiologist.